Eugene Allen, White House Maître D’ and the Man Who Inspired The Butler

 On August 16, 2013, theaters will premiere Lee Daniels’ The Butler, a historical drama that follows the experience of an African American butler in the White House during eight presidential terms from 1952 to 1986.
 The film’s main character is based on Eugene Allen (1919–2010), a White House butler and maître d’ who witnessed the remaking of American racial history.
 Allen worked in the White House for thirty-four years, beginning his career there as a pantry man in 1952 and rising through the ranks to become head butler and maître d’.

-In this video excerpt, you can see the man who inspired The Butler, and learn how the dedication, skills, and sacrifices of residence staff members have helped the White House fulfill its multiple roles as a family residence, seat of government, ceremonial center, historic building, and museum.
+In this video excerpt, you can see the man who inspired The Butler and learn how the dedication, skills, and sacrifices by residence staff members have helped the White House fulfill its multiple roles as a family residence, seat of government, ceremonial center, historic building, and museum.